 Creates Carcinogenic Compounds in Certain Foods

-Microwaves create carcinogenic compounds in certain foods and other health concerns, such as causing stomach and intestinal cancerous growths (tumors).
-Microwaves are believed to be a primary contributor to the rapidly increasing rate of colon cancer in the United States.
+Microwaves create carcinogenic compounds in certain foods.
+There are other health concerns, such as causing stomach and intestinal cancerous growths.
+Some believe microwaves are a primary contributor to the rapidly increasing rate of colon cancer in the United States.

 "In 1991, he and a Lausanne University professor published a research paper indicating that food cooked in microwave ovens could pose a greater risk to health than food cooked by conventional means.
 An article also appeared in issue 19 of the Journal Franz Weber in which it was stated that the consumption of food cooked in microwave ovens had cancerous effects on the blood.
 The research paper itself followed the article.
 On the cover of the magazine there was a picture of the Grim Reaper holding a microwave oven in one of his hands (9)."

 If you’re using a plate made with BPA or other toxic ingredients, a quick microwave zap could also be heating toxins.
 As those toxins heat, your food absorbs them.
 If you’re using plates with hidden hormone-disrupting compounds such as bisphenol-A (BPA), they may end up in your food.
 I’m sure you don’t want to consume something linked to obesity, cancer, and thyroid disorders (10,11).

 Unnecessary Exposure to Radiation

 According to the FDA, microwave radiation can heat body tissue like it heats food.
 Also, heightened exposure to microwaves can cause a painful burn, especially in the eyes and testes.
 The FDA also states:

 “Through its Center for Devices and Radiological Health (CDRH), the FDA sets and enforces standards of performance for electronic products to assure that radiation emissions do not pose a hazard to public health.